About the Short Breaks Fund

 Time to Live

-The Time to Live programme provides grant funding to carers organisations (usually carers centres) to develop and deliver micro grants schemes for carers of adults (aged 21 years and over), and young carers.
-TTL enables carers to access funds and support to help them take short breaks that meet their needs.
+The Time to Live programme provides grant funding to carers organisations (usually carers centres) to develop and deliver microgrants schemes for ALL unpaid carers living in Scotland.
+Time to Live enables carers to access funds and support to help them take short breaks that meet their needs.
 This programme is not open to unsolicited applications.

 Time to Live